 Public Land Agencies at Lake Tahoe

-Lake Tahoe beaches, parks, campgrounds, trails, and other lands open to the public are primarily administered by these agencies.
+These agencies primarily administer lake Tahoe beaches, parks, campgrounds, trails, and other lands open to the public.
 Since Nevada and California share the Lake Tahoe Basin, there are agencies from both states and the federal government:

 - Nevada State Parks (NSP)